sferik/twitter-ruby/README.md

 Support for API gateways via `gateway` configuration has been also removed.
 This functionality may be replicated by inserting custom Faraday middleware.

+### Configuration

+The Faraday middleware stack is now fully configurable.
+As a result, we've removed `adapter` configuration.
+If you would like to change the default adapter, you can do so in one of two ways:

+    Faraday.default_adapter = :some_other_adapter

+or

+    Twitter.middleware = Proc.new do |builder|
+      # Specify any other middleware you want to use here
+      builder.adapter :some_other_adapter
+    end

 ### Authentication